lleger/elixir-school/lessons/basics/functions.md

 ## Named functions

-We can define functions with names so we can refer to them later, these named functions are defined with the `def` keyword within a module.
-We'll learn more about Modules in the next lessons, for now we'll focus on the named functions alone.
+We can define functions with names so we can refer to them later.
+These named functions are defined with the `def` keyword within a module.
+We'll learn more about Modules in the next lesson, but for now we'll focus on the named functions alone.

 Functions defined within a module are available to other modules for use, this is a particularly useful building block in Elixir: